OpenDSA/OpenDSA/RST/source/Background/Logarithms.rst

 constants :math:`a` and :math:`b`, :math:`\log_a n` and
 :math:`\log_b n` differ by the constant factor :math:`\log_b a`, regardless of the value of :math:`n`.
-Most runtime analyses we user are of a type that ignores constant factors in costs.
+Most runtime analyses we use are of a type that ignores constant factors in costs.
 Property (4) says that such analyses need not be concerned with the base of the logarithm, because this can change the total cost only by